 It combines an exciting and dangerous experience with the dull and boring, and it certainly does a good job of that!

 This led to the development of Eso Ironing, a branch of EI that combines ironing with the principles of meditation, and a German extreme ironing research center, exploring the physics of the sport.

 In 2002 the German Extreme Ironing Section organized the highly successful World Championships in the village of Valley near Munich.

 The World Championships have lit the touch paper for the worldwide expansion of extreme ironing, with a number of other nations including Austria, Croatia, Chile and Australia demonstrating a flair for the sport.

-It’s quite simple really, all you need is an iron, a board and some clothes, then it is suggested that you start of in your back yard before going more extreme, like mountainsides, woods or public places.
+It’s quite simple really, all you need is an iron, a board, and some clothes, then it is suggested that you start off in your back yard before going more extreme, like mountainsides, woods or public places.